We've Finally Got A New Photo Of Saint West

 It came as a surprise, since most of Kim's Snapchat has been dedicated to her daughter recently.
 First, North was in the back of Kim's car, yelling, "I love Lady Gaga!"
 Next, she was at a restaurant with her great-grandma, refusing to smile.

 Then, we got this.
-Saint is looking content in his stroller, along with a colorful stuffed elephant.
+Saint is looking content in his stroller, along with a colourful stuffed elephant.

 Of course, it's Kim's choice how much she puts Saint in the spotlight, but we're always grateful when he makes an appearance.